wallabyjs/console-ninja/README.md

 - in browser, it will simply do nothing if the app host is not `127.0.0.1`, `localhost`, or one of your network adapter's IP v4 addresses.
 To connect from a different host name, use the `console-ninja.allowedHosts` VS Code setting.
 - in node, it will fail to connect to `localhost` and will not stop your app from working.

+To disable Console Ninja Welcome message displayed in build tools CLI and browser that has a link to this docs section, you may use the `console-ninja.showWelcomeMessageInTools` setting in VS Code.

 ## Differences between Console Ninja and other tools

 ### Quokka.js<a id='quokkajs'></a>